 What happens if I decide to stop my membership?

-You continue to have access to Creative Cloud member free benefits, and if you saved your work to your computer, you continue to have access to those files on your own device.
+You continue to have access to Creative Cloud member free benefits.
+If you saved your work to your computer, you continue to have access to those files on your own device.
 You no longer have access to the Creative Cloud apps or most of the services that are components of a Creative Cloud membership, and your allowed cloud storage is reduced to 2 GB.